roytang/blog/content/post/2008/08/ptq-berlin-i.md

 PWC Special vs Kithkin yet again

 I was expecting I would win round 5 since my tendency seems to be to gravitate towards a 5-2 record.
-Unluckily I was paired againt Joel (whom I mentioned above; dapat daw sabihin ko &#8220;Hayup yung si Joel!&#8221;)
+Unluckily I was paired againt Joel (whom I mentioned above; dapat daw sabihin ko "Hayup yung si Joel!&#8221;)

 In game one he dropped me to below 10 quickly, but I stabilized a bit with a Bitterblossom.
 He was still at 20 and I had an entity, so I figured I needed to get a creature advantage and then entity him to death.
 I thought about it for a bit, then played a second Bitterblossom.
 I was hoping that either I would draw a Cryptic Command or he would have 1-2 turns without drawing creatures, in which case the Bitterblossom advantage would be enough.
 Unfortunately I went to as low as 2 and we still had equal counts and the next draw was a land, so I scooped for game two.